AIT Students Winners at the 2021 AEAF Awards

 AIT and The Forge

-Students enrolled in AIT’s Bachelor of Interactive Media or a Bachelor of Digital Design participate in a final year unit called The Forge.
+Students enrolled in AIT’s Bachelor of 2D Animation, Film, 3D Animation or Game Design participate in a final year unit called The Forge.
 This intensive unit prepares students for the demands of industry by having them fulfil an industry brief in a simulated workplace environment.

-Students collaborate as a production team, and at the end of the subject will have their own production – ready to add to their portfolio, and to submit to awards and competitions, including the AEAF.
+Students collaborate as a production team, and at the end of the subject will have their own production – ready to add to their portfolio, and to submit to awards and competitions, including (for our animation students) the AEAF.

 The AEAF Awards